Bielsk Podlaski

 and surrounding areas.
 Materials available include a

-membership directory, pages from souvenir journals, and
+membership directory, incorporation papers, souvenir

-incorporation papers.
+in the 1928 journal.
 The souvenir journals are a testament

 to the rich social activities of the BBUV.